yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 ## Docker push to AWS
 ---
 **NB:**
-This step assumes you already have a configured programatic access to an active AWS account
+This step assumes you already have a configured programatic CLI access to an active AWS account.
+Refer to this [tutorial](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for more details.

 ---